Is This New Dry Shampoo the Best? Thousands of People Are Already on the Waitlist

 From that day forward, I have relied on dry shampoo not just to make my locks a little less greasy but to lift my fine roots and give me more of that second-day hair look I never attain naturally because my hair goes from soft wisps to greasy slick in the blink of an eye.

-Some brands like Bumble & Bumble ($36; Sephora) and drug-store favorite Batiste ($6.59; Target) have started offering colored aerosol dry shampoos that aim to remedy the white residue problem, but is this new version the best?
+Some brands like Bumble & Bumble ($36; Sephora) and drug-store favorite Batiste ($7; Target) have started offering colored aerosol dry shampoos that aim to remedy the white residue problem, but there might be a newer version that's even better.

 Haircare brand Verb took the consumer concern in stride and created a new dry shampoo in two shades: light and dark.
 The Austin-based brand makes products that are entirely gluten, sulfate and paraben free, and single products are always priced at $16 each.

-As a testament of their rabid fandom, Verb has accumulated 4,000 names on its waitlist already for the not-yet-released dry shampoos, according to a company representative.
+As a testament of their rabid fandom, Verb accumulated 4,000 names on its waitlist before the dry shampoos were even released, according to a company representative.